 The EQS will be available with either a 90 or 107.8kWh battery.
-At launch, the 107.8kWh size is the only option, in both the EQS 450+ and the EQS 580 4MATIC that will follow shortly.
+At launch, the 107.8kWh size is the only option, in both the EQS 450+ and the EQS 580 4MATIC (which currently isn't set to come to the UK).
 Mercedes claims the car's aerodynamic design and large battery should see a driving range of 453 miles for the 450+, while the heavier, all-wheel-drive 580 4MATIC should go for around 420 miles.

 The EQS will also feature Mercedes’ Navigation with Electric Intelligence, which will plan routes including charging stops.
 And juicing up the EQS shouldn’t take long, as it's compatible with 200kW DC rapid charging.
 The 107.8kWh models should take just 31 minutes to charge from 10-80% at that speed.
-Or if you’re pressed for time, you can add 173 miles of range to the EQS 580 4MATIC in 15 minutes and 186 miles of range to an EQS 450+ in the same time.
+Or if you’re pressed for time, you can add 186 miles of range to an EQS 450+ in 15 minutes.
 However, there are very few of the 350kW chargers capable of those speeds operational in the UK right now.

 As standard, the EQS is fitted with an 11kW on-board charger, but an upgraded 20kW on-board charger is also available.
 Charging at home from a wallbox should take around 10.5 hours for either model.

 Thanks to its dual-motor setup, the EQS 580 4MATIC offers four-wheel drive with a total output of 516bhp and 855Nm of torque: enough for a 0-62mph time of 4.3 seconds.
 The EQS 450+ uses a single motor to drive the rear wheels, producing 329bhp and 568Nm of torque; it's capable of 0-62mph in 6.2 seconds.
 Both are limited to a 130mph top speed.